Linear superposition as a core theorem of quantum empiricism

 on the space $\bbH$, \ie, the `physical' indistinguishability (sect.~\ref{MM}).

-The basis vectors $\ket{\alpha_s}$ and their ($\Approx$)"=equivalents will be referred to as \emph{eigen vectors/states of instrument} $\scr A$; clearly, the concepts of instrument and of (macro)"=observation (\hyperlink{O}{\red\textsf{O}}) should now be distinguished.
+The basis vectors $\ket{\alpha_s}$ and their ($\Approx$)"=equivalents will be referred to as \emph{eigen vectors/states of instrument} $\scr A$.
+Clearly, the concepts of instrument and of (macro)"=observation (\hyperlink{O}{\red\textsf{O}}) should now be distinguished.
 Accordingly, the spectral construction \eqref{spectr}--\eqref{spectr-} should be corrected.
 Call the data set

-$\bo[\scr A\bo]$-\emph{representative} of instrument $\scr A$ in $\bbH$.
-The add-on \eqref{spectr+} does not touch on $\bbH$"=space, since the spectral labels $\vcenter{\Smaller[3]\lfloor}\alpha_j$ are the self"=contained objects independently of vectors $\ket{\alpha_k}$.
-These labels and their degenerations determine `internal properties' of the formalized notion of an instrument \eqref{spectr+}.
-Conversely, any state vector $\ketPsi$ or $\frak c\bo\cdot\ketPsi$ may be treated as one element of the $\bo[\scr C\bo]$"=representative for imagined/actual instrument $\scr C$ (spectrum is arbitrary) and is a certain $(\h+)$-sum of the eigen elements for any other $\bo[\scr A\bo]$"=representative.
-Remembering \eqref{m2}, we arrive at the ultimate conclusion that determines the (pre"=dynamical) theory of macroscopic data on micro"=events. \begin{itemize} \item \embf{The core $\bo{(1}$-st\,$\bo)$ theorem of quantum empiricism.} \begin{enumerate} \item[1)] The mathematical representatives of physical observations and of preparations are the quantum states $\ketPsi$ and statistical mixtures of eigen $\ket{\alpha}$"=states
+the $\bo[\scr A\bo]$-\emph{representative} of instrument $\scr A$ in $\bbH$.
+The add-on \eqref{spectr+} does not touch on $\bbH$"=space, since the spectral labels $\smallc[2]\lfloor\! \alpha_j$ are the self"=contained objects independently of vectors $\ket{\alpha_k}$.
+These labels and their degenerations determine internal properties of the formalized notion of an instrument \eqref{spectr+}.
+Conversely, any state vector $\ketPsi$ or $\frak c\bcdot\ketPsi$ may be treated as a $\bo[\scr C\bo]$"=representative for an imagined/actual instrument $\scr C$ (spectrum is arbitrary) and is a certain $(\+)$-sum of the eigen elements for any other $\bo[\scr A\bo]$"=representative.